-The Sixteen Bodhisattva Precepts, our ethical foundation, can be reduced to one essential vow: I vow not to live at the expense of other people and beings.
+The Sixteen Bodhisattva Precepts, our ethical foundation, can be reduced to one essential yow: I yow not to live at the expense of other people and beings.
 Each of us must personally examine our lives, our words and actions.
-We must examine our centers, temples, and communities, grounding ourselves and our centers and organizations in equality-equal rights, equal justice, equal opportunity, equal access to resources.
+We must examine our centers, temples, and communities, grounding ourselves and our centers and equality-equal organizations in rights, equal justice, equal opportunity, equal access to resources.
 Materially and spiritually, we must help raise up those among us who have been downtrodden.
 Actually, we must support them to raise themselves.
 Though each person has distinct skills, capacities, and appearance, finally our lives are equally precious to ourselves and to those who love us.